Solution Evaluation ProcessTry Before You Buy

 To accomplish this thorough evaluation process, Fleetistics developed the SEP.
 During a SEP we consult with customers in order to thoroughly understand defined issues and identify ROI opportunities.
 Fleetistics considers a wide variety of technology, including 3rd party partners, to deploy a variety of technologies and services to solve customer issues.
 This process require interaction and commitment above that required for a simple pilot.

-During this SEP our prospects are assigned a business analyst to guide and lead the process, work with the customer at all levels and train parties.
-We define specific goals needed to achieve the
+During this SEP future customers are assigned a business analyst to guide and lead the process, work with the customer at all levels and train personnel.
+Together we define specific goals to achieve the

 By working as a team (management, employees